What is Diastasis Recti?

 If you are experiencing these symptoms, please seek help immediately.

-Diastasis recti and hernias are both caused by the raised internal abdominal pressure creating a weakness in the abdominal wall.
+Diastasis recti and hernias are both caused by the increase in internal abdominal pressure creating a weakness in the abdominal wall.
 When the fascia has been stretched and thinned, it creates the perfect environment for the formation of a hernia.
 It also signifies the importance of correcting both conditions simultaneously to reinforce both repairs and prevent reoccurrence.

 Correcting diastasis recti and hernias at the same time